-Formerly a ballroom and then a piano factory, the Bateau Lavoir facing Place Émile Goudeau was divided into around twenty small workshops for artists.
+Formerly a ballroom and then a piano factory, the Bateau Lavoir facing Place Émile Goudeau was divided into twenty small workshops for artists.
 The place was without heating and provided with a single water point.

 The Bateau-Lavoir hosted a good part of all the art people of the time: Le Douanier Rousseau, Amedeo Modigliani, Henri Matisse, Georges Braque, Guillaume Apollinaire, Jean Cocteau… All went through the small, cramped workshops of this unusual house.

 Until his death, Pablo Picasso (1881-1973) kept nostalgia for the rural Montmartre of his youth, with its picturesque farms, orchards, and cabarets.
-The artist arrived at the Butte at 19, and he took up a workshop at Le Bateau Lavoir in 1904 where he executed the last works of the blue period, those of the pink period – inspired by his loves with Fernande Olivier -, and The Young Ladies of Avignon (1907), a prelude to cubism.
+The artist arrived at the Butte at 19, and he took up a workshop at Le Bateau Lavoir in 1904.
+Here, he executed the last works of the blue period, those of the pink period – inspired by his love for Fernande Olivier – and The Young Ladies of Avignon (1907), a prelude to cubism.

-In 1970, the wooden structure did not resist a fire and only the facade, classified as a historic monument, survived.
+In 1970, the Bateau Lavoir’s wooden structure did not resist a terrible fire and only the facade, today listed as a historical monument, survived.

 19. Place des Abbesses

-The last stop of this Montmartre walking tour is the picturesque Place des Abbesses.
+The last stop of this Montmartre self-guided walking tour is the picturesque Place des Abbesses.
 Take your time to explore this lively square with a carousel, some benches in the shade, and the Guimard metro entrance.

 Metro Abbesses is the deepest metro station in Paris; it goes 36 m below the ground!

-Also interesting is the Church of Saint-Pierre de Montmartre (1894 and 1904) designed by Anatole de Baudot who conceived the idea of a social and economic architecture, in harmony with the industrial development of the time.
-The architect dared to introduce cast iron and reinforced cement with (in my opinion) a beautiful result.
+Also interesting is the Church of Saint-Jean de Montmartre (1894-1904), designed by Anatole de Baudot.
+He conceived the idea of social and economic architecture in harmony with the industrial development of the time.
+For this building, Anatole de Baudot dared to introduce cast iron and reinforced cement with (in my opinion) a beautiful result.

-Nearby, in Square Jean Rictus (point #20 in the Montmartre walking tour map), there is the famous Love Wall but it is always swarming with people.
-Instead, make your way to its back corner to discover the hidden Jardin des Abbesses, a pretty small oasis in Montmartre.
+Nearby, in Square Jean Rictus (point #20 in the Montmartre walking tour map), you can see the famous Love Wall, but it is always swarming with people.
+Instead, make your way to its back corner to discover the hidden Jardin des Abbesses, a lovely small oasis in Montmartre.